Call Button

 Understanding Your Headache

-What is the cause of Occipital Neuralgia?
+What are the causes of Occipital Neuralgia?

 Occipital Neuralgia has many causes, as the Occipital Nerves are one of the largest nerve structures supplying the head and neck.
 A common cause is the disruption of signals, causing the nerve to malfunction and produce pain signals when the touch sensation is activated.